-Under the ADA service dog laws Utah for public access rights, service dogs are not required to wear a certain vest, harness, to have or show certification, or any kind of documentation.
+Under the ADA service dog laws in Utah for public access rights, service dogs are not required to wear a certain vest, or harness, to have or show certification, or any kind of documentation.

 Requiring someone to provide any of these as a condition of entry is prohibited under the ADA, and would be considered discrimination.

-You may have noticed that it’s possible to purchase some of these types of documents online, from websites that claim to be a service dog registration service.
+You may have noticed that it’s possible to purchase some of these types of documents online, from websites that claim to be service dog registration services.
 Unfortunately, these are not legitimate.

 In terms of providing care and/ or supervision for service animals, this is completely the responsibility of whoever is using the service dog; the service dog handler, which would be either the person with the disability or a service dog trainer.